ResetSmith/ResetSmith.github.io/content/posts/monitoring/node_exporter/index.md

 ---
 ---

 Previously we installed Node Exporter on our Prometheus host.
 However in practice you will likely be installing Node Exporter on another VPS or other remote machine.
-The process is largely similar to installing it locally
+The process is largely similar to installing it locally with a few extra steps.
 ### create folder for exporter apps
 ```
 sudo mkdir /usr/local/bin/metrics